haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 The paratope is the region of the nanobody that binds to the antigen.
 In the case of nanobodies, the paratope is mainly composed of the CDR loops, but the framework regions can also play a role in the binding.
 The CDR3 loop is the most important one, and will for sure be part of the paratope.

 Let's start by identifying all the amino acids that lie on the CDR loops and that are exposed to the surface.
-To do this we will use `FreeSASA`, which calls the [FreeSASA](https://freesasa.github.io){:target="_blank"} software to calculate the solvent accessible surface area of the residues.
+To do this we will use `FreeSASA`, which calls the [FreeSASA][link-freesasa] software to calculate the solvent accessible surface area of the residues.

 <a class="prompt prompt-cmd">
 haddock3-restraints calc_accessibility pdbs/7X2M_monomer_rank_001.pdb